Lhourquin/cs50/Week-3/readme.md

 ## search.c

-* You can implement linear search ourselves by typing `code search.c` in your terminal window and by writning code as follows:
+* You can implement linear search ourselves by typing `code search.c` in your terminal window and by writing code as follows:

 ```C
 #include <cs50.h>